tk-notes/fp-in-javascript-article-source-code/README.md

 accumulator; // 0
 ```

-So here we have the sum function that receives a vector of numerical values.
-The function calls itself until we get the list empty (our recursion base case).
-For each "iteration" we will add the value to the total accumulator.
+So here we have the `sum` function that receives a vector of numerical values.
+The function calls itself until we get the list empty ([our recursion ](https://en.wikipedia.org/wiki/Recursion_(computer_science)#Recursive_functions_and_algorithms)`base case`).
+For each "iteration" we will add the value to the `total` accumulator.

-With recursion, we keep our variables immutable.
+immutable.
+The `list` and the `accumulator` variables are not changed.
+It keeps the same value.

-Observation: Yes!
-We can use reduce to implement this function.
-We will cover this in the Higher Order Functions topic.
+**Observation**: Yes!
+We can use `reduce` to implement this function.
+We will cover this in the `Higher Order Functions` topic.

-It is also very common to build up the final state of an object.
-Imagine we have a string, and we want to transform this string into a url slug.
+It is also very common to build up the final **state** of an object.
+Imagine we have a string, and we want to transform this string into a `url slug`.

-In OOP in Ruby, we would create a class, let’s say, UrlSlugify.
-And this class will have a slugify! method to transform the string input into a url slug.
+In OOP in Ruby, we would create a class, let’s say, `UrlSlugify`.
+And this class will have a `slugify!` method to transform the string input into a `url slug`.

 ```ruby
 class UrlSlugify